2. Configure monitoring and observability

 ```

 Get your cluster org and cluster name by going to the Cloud Console.
-Update the `values.yaml` file by replacing `orgID`, `clusterName`, and the `hosts` sections with your content.
+Update the `values.yaml` file by replacing the `orgID`, `clusterName`, and `hosts` sections with your information.

 * `orgID`: You can get your `orgID` on the [CoreWeave Console settings page](https://console.coreweave.com/account/settings).